MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-50-Liquidity-Risk-Measurement-Standards/subpart-A-General-Provisions/section-50.3.md

 *Bank holding company* is defined in section 2 of the Bank Holding Company Act of 1956, as amended (12 U.S.C.
 1841 *et seq.*).

 *Brokered deposit* means any deposit held at the national bank or Federal savings association that is obtained, directly or indirectly, from or through the mediation or assistance of a deposit broker as that term is defined in section 29 of the Federal Deposit Insurance Act (12 U.S.C.
-1831f(g)), and includes a reciprocal brokered deposit and a brokered sweep deposit.

-*Brokered sweep deposit* means a deposit held at the national bank or Federal savings association by a customer or counterparty through a contractual feature that automatically transfers to the national bank or Federal savings association from another regulated financial company at the close of each business day amounts identified under the agreement governing the account from which the amount is being transferred.
+1831f(g)) and the Federal Deposit Insurance Corporation's regulations.

+*Brokered reciprocal deposit* means a brokered deposit that a national bank or Federal savings association receives through a deposit placement network on a reciprocal basis, such that:

+(1) For any deposit received, the national bank or Federal savings association (as agent for the depositors) places the same amount with other depository institutions through the network; and

+(2) Each member of the network sets the interest rate to be paid on the entire amount of funds it places with other network members.

-*Calculation date* means, for purposes of subparts A through F of this part, any date on which a national bank or Federal savings association calculates its liquidity coverage ratio under § 50.10.
+*Calculation date* means, for subparts B through J of this part, any date on which a national bank or Federal savings association calculates its liquidity coverage ratio under § 50.10, and for subparts K through M of this part, any date on which a national bank or Federal savings association calculates its net stable funding ratio under § 50.100.

 *Call Report* means the Consolidated Reports of Condition and Income.

+*Carrying value* means, with respect to an asset, NSFR regulatory capital element, or NSFR liability, the value on the balance sheet of the national bank or Federal savings association, each as determined in accordance with GAAP.

 *Category II national bank or Federal savings association* means: